 Hayes v Morris, 315586 (July 29, 2014).
 MSA provided for largely equal division of marital estate.
-No judgment entered.
+No JOD entered.
 Then husband died.
 In Tokar v Albery, 258 Mich App 350; 671 NW2d 139 (2003), parties, during divorce proceedings, arbitrated property issues.
 After filing of award before JOD, husband died.
 Tokar held trial court correctly denied motion to enforce award because trial court retains ultimate control over divorce action.
-Award, standing alone, does not have full force and effect until court enters JOD based on award.
-Two possible exceptions under which award could be enforced: (1) if JOD entry would be "ministerial" and (2) if decedent acted in reliance on award.
-Court found JOD entry would not have been "ministerial" because there were issues remaining and, before JOD was entered, parties had option to reconcile or stipulate to agreement different from award.
+Award, standing alone, does not have force and effect until court enters JOD based on award.
+Two exceptions under which award can be enforced: (1) if JOD entry would be ministerial and (2) if decedent acted in reliance on award.
+Court found JOD entry would not have been ministerial because there were issues remaining and, before JOD was entered, parties had option to reconcile or stipulate to agreement different from award.
 Court found no reliance by decedent.
-To show reliance, proof of conduct indicating parties in good faith believed they were divorced is required.